watem-sedem/watem-sedem/docs/input.rst

 max kernel
 **********

-If the routing algorithm of CN-WS encounters a local minimum in the :ref:`digital elevation model, <dtmmap>` it will not find a lower, neighbouring pixel.
+If the routing algorithm of WaTEM/SEDEM encounters a local minimum in the :ref:`digital elevation model, <dtmmap>` it will not find a lower, neighbouring pixel.
 Therefore, the algorithm is set to search for a lower pixel within a search radius around the local minimum (see :ref:`routing algorithm <onetarget>`.